B-AROL-O/FREISA/code/oak-d-lite-module/README.md

 `depthai.node`: building block(s) of the pipeline.
 Each node provides a specific functionality and a set of configurable inputs & outputs.

-Nodes can be connected in order to communicate (unidirectional flows).
+Nodes can be connected to communicate (unidirectional flows).
-Need to ensure that the inputs are able to keep up with the outputs they receive data from (queues).
+Need to ensure that the inputs can keep up with the outputs they receive data from (queues).
 Also here it is necessary to decide whether to make inputs blocking or not.

 Notable nodes: